Chart Color Schemes

 Health

-Health outcomes in Kirwan - West are marginally below the national average with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts
+Health performance in Kirwan - West is lower than average with common health conditions somewhat prevalent across the board, though to a considerably higher degree among older age cohorts

-Common health conditions are somewhat typical but higher among older cohorts.
-Private health cover is very high at approximately 55% of the total population, which amounts to around 8,362 people.
+Approximately 55% of the total population (~8,362 people) have private health cover.
 The most common medical conditions in the area are mental health issues and arthritis, affecting 9.5% and 8.4% of residents respectively.
-A majority of residents, 67.4%, report being completely clear of medical ailments, compared to 67.8% across the rest of Queensland.
-The area has a higher proportion of seniors aged 65 and over at 15.1% (2,292 people).
+67.4% of residents declare themselves completely clear of medical ailments, compared to 67.8% across the Rest of Qld.
+The area has 15.1% of residents aged 65 and over (2,292 people).
 Health outcomes among seniors require more attention than those in the broader population.

 Frequently Asked Questions - Health